MicrosoftEdge/WebView2Feedback/specs/PrintToPdf.md

     [in] ICoreWebView2PrintToPdfCompletedHandler* handler);
 }

 /// Receives the result of the `PrintToPdf` method.
-The `resultFilePath`
-/// contains the final path of the PDF file or an empty string if the
+If the print to PDF
+/// operation succeeds, `isSuccessful` is true.
+Otherwise, if the operation
+/// failed, `isSuccessful` is set to false.
+An invalid path returns
-/// `PrintToPdf` operation failed.
+/// `E_INVALIDARG`.
 [uuid(4808ac58-c372-4d3d-be5e-900df2593835), object, pointer_default(unique)]
 interface ICoreWebView2PrintToPdfCompletedHandler : IUnknown {